EU Ambassador voices concern over unilateral actions in East Sea - VietNamNet

 Driesmans suggested concerned parties could seek third party assistance in the form of mediation or arbitration to facilitate the settlement of their respective claims.

-The EU has its own experience in dealing with overlapping maritime territorial claims, so it would be happy to put that experience at the disposal of its Asian partners, he said./.
+The EU has its own experience in dealing with overlapping maritime territorial claims, so it would be happy to put that experience at the disposal of its Asian partners, he said. — VNS

 Experts: China’s acts in East Sea increase regional tensions